Adsense

 Childbirth Educator: People are always having babies and you can help them learn about the options available to them.
 Look at what Tender Embrace Birthing does.

 Cook: People always miss food.
 If you can cook you could try catering or even shipping ready to made meals.
-Look at what Gringos Burritos, Hummus in Korea, and Mediterranean Food in Korea do.
+Look at what 6th Floor Cafe does.

 Cooking classes: Teach people how to make the local dishes.
 Look at O'ngo.